 - Awareness of potential technology that can be developed to help conserve water and energy.

 - Awareness of the diversity of engineering and design careers related to the water industry.

 - A better understanding of the need for responsible use of natural resources.

 To participate, a high school team must be sponsored by a MWD member agency, such as the Upper District.

-The 2015 Solar Cup took place on May 15-17, 2015 at Lake Skinner, located in Temecula, California.
-This year, the Upper District was very proud to sponsor competing teams from Arcadia High School, Mountain View High School, and West Covina High School.
+The 2017 Solar Cup took place on May 19-21, 2017 at Lake Skinner, located in Temecula, California.
+This year, the Upper District was very proud to sponsor competing teams from Arcadia High School, La Puente High School, Mountain View High School, and West Covina High School.